 1. RESEARCH TO UNDERSTAND; LISTEN TO LEARN

-When I arrived at a clear problem that I planned to address, I proceeded to learn on how exactly users interacted with IRCTC.
+When I arrived at the problem I planned to address, I proceeded to learn on how exactly users interacted with IRCTC.
 I gained a lot of insight into the challenges people faced from various online discussion forums.

 I also performed site audits of similar websites.
 It helped me to develop an overall need assessment for the site I was planning to design.

 I worked on questionnaires and conducted structured interview to elicit storytelling.
-Along the way I documented users thoughts, feelings, actions by learning what motivates users to book tickets, how & when they search and book tickets, whom do they travel often with and how frequently do they travel to meet friends, family or go on vacations etc.
+Along the way I documented users thoughts, feelings, actions by learning what motivates users to book tickets, how & when do they search for tickets; whom do they travel often with and how frequently do they travel to meet friends, family or go on vacations etc.